grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 "Chips!
 Chips, come over here."

-The clanking sound stopped and the face of the _Prospect's_ engineer peer up at her.
+The clanking sound stopped and the face of the _Prospect's_ engineer peered up at her.
 Chips wore leather overalls stained with grease, and had her hair tied back in a thick black braid.
 Her hands were black with grease and were holding the body of a small deconstructed piece of machinery, as if she had been butchering some small game animal for dinner.

-"Fuck's up?"
+"Feck's up?"

 "There's a leak."
 These were words no submariner ever wanted to hear.
 But Chips had fixed leaks before.
 It was the answer to the next question that Captain Percy didn't want to have to give.